jsful/treeful/README.md

 # Treeful

-### Simplify your questions!
-Let's not get overwhelmed.
+It's a(nother) state manager!
+But let's not get overwhelmed.
 Treeful will simply do the following 4 things to your app.

 1. Single global object that contains all states.
 2. Update the states.